mindgarage-saif/TracX/docs/motion.md

-# Estimating 3D Motion in MoCap Studio
+# Estimating 3D Motion in TracX

-This document describes the process of estimating 3D motion from 2D video data in MoCap Studio.
+This document describes the process of estimating 3D motion from 2D video data in TracX.
 The software uses a combination of 2D pose estimation and camera calibration to reconstruct 3D poses of human subjects, and is based on the Pose2Sim library.

 ## Prequisites